What If My Drug Is Not On The Formulary?

 We will usually only approve your request for an exception if the alternative drugs included on the plan’s formulary or the low-tiered drug would not be as effective in treating your condition and/or would cause you to have adverse medical effects.

 In most cases, if we do approve your request for an exception, the exception is good for the rest of the year or the length of treatment approved.
+Note: Drugs on Tier 5 are not eligible for a Tiering Exception.

 Process for Filing an Exception (also known as a request for a “coverage determination”)